willj768/Authentication-System/README.md

 ├── README.md                # Project documentation
 └── .gitignore               # Git ignore rules
 ```

-## Notes
-> This project uses CSV files for data storage and is intended for educational purposes.
-Not recommended for production use.

 ## License
 MIT License - see [LICENSE](LICENSE) for details